 The Origins of Humankind

-Science has made great progress in answering these timeless questions.
-From carbon isotopes to ancient DNA extraction, we now have unprecedented tools to explore our past.
+Science has developed unprecedented tools to explore this timeless question.
+From carbon isotopes to ancient DNA, we keep finding new ways to study human origins.
 But as the data piles up, it’s easy to miss the forest for the trees.

-To help us see the big picture, On Humans has partnered with CARTA, a UC San Diego-based research unit.
-Together, we’ve assembled the world’s leading experts to tell the epic story of human origins, with cutting-edge science as our guides.
+To help us see the big picture, On Humans partnered with CARTA, a research unit at UC San Diego and the Salk Institute.

-You can enjoy each episode in audio, video, or written summaries.
+You can enjoy each episode in full audio or as written summaries.

 #1 The Big Picture